pkardas/notes/books/refactoring.md

 - refactoring in a code review - code reviews help spread knowledge, through a development team.
 Code may look clear to me but not for my team.
 Code reviews give the opportunity for more people to suggest useful ideas.

-Sometimes it easier to rewrite than refactor.
+Sometimes it is easier to rewrite than refactor.
 The decision to refactor or rewrite requires good judgement and experience.

-However, there are couple of problems associated to refactoring:
+However, there are a couple of problems associated to refactoring:

 - some people see refactoring as something that is slowing down development (which is not really true), this should be explained - the economic benefits of refactoring should always be the driving factor, we refactor because it makes us faster to add features and fix bugs.
 - merge conflicts may be painful, especially in a team of multiple full-time developers, suggested approach is to use CI
     - Continuous Integration - each team member integrates with mainline at least once per day.
 - to perform refactoring correctly you need to have good tests, code needs to be self-testing, without self-testing code refactoring carries high risk of introducing bugs
 - refactoring legacy code is hard, but is a fantastic tool to help understand a legacy system.
 Legacy code is often